klever1995/websocket/README.md

 6. **Test the connection:**

-- **When a client connects**, it will receive the message `"Hello, World!"`.
+-**When a client connects,** it will receive the message "Hello, World!".
-- **If the client sends a message back to the server**, the server will log that message to the console.
+-**If the client sends a message back to the server,** the server will log that message to the console

 ### Example of WebSocket Communication: